|

 There are opportunities for observerships and electives within the Queen’s Department of Family Medicine.

-Please email our program assistant, Kristie Salsbury for more information or an application.
+Please email our program assistant, Adrian Conway for more information or an application.

 Observerships at the Queen’s Department of Family Medicine

-We have several opportunities for pre-clerkship observerships in the Spring/Summer of 2012.
+The Department of Family Medicine at Queen's is glad to learn of your interest in Family Medicine!
+We have several opportunities for pre-clerkship observerships in the Spring/Summer of 2013.
 We can accommodate only one student per block.

-Please note that applications must be received 3 months before your desired start date.
-The observership dates for 2012 are as follows:
+Please note that applications must be received 3 months before the desired start date.
+The observership dates for 2013 are as follows:

 To apply for an observership placement, please complete this application form and submit it to our Undergraduate Program Assistant.

-Please contact the Undergraduate Program Assistant if you are interested in an observership or if you have any questions.
+Please contact the Undergraduate Program Assistant if you have any questions.

 Electives in Kingston